Submitting your Ph.D. thesis for examination

 - The student will receive an email confirming that their thesis has been received.
-Email notification is also sent to the department/unit contact person to inform them that the student has submitted their thesis to the JUMP portal for thesis examination.
+Email notification is also sent to the department/unit support staff to inform them that the student has submitted their thesis to the Faculty for examination.

 - Once the submission has been reviewed by the Faculty of Graduate Studies and an external examiner has been chosen by the Associate Dean, the thesis examination will be initiated.
 Email notifications will be sent to:

-- Internal and external examiners providing them with a link for accessing a .pdf copy of the candidate’s thesis (and supplemental files if applicable) and instructions for submitting their report.
-Internal and external examiners are requested to submit their detailed reports within three (3) weeks.
-The Faculty of Graduate Studies will email individual examiners a reminder if their report hasn’t been received after three (3) weeks.
+- Internal and external examiners providing them with a link for accessing a .pdf copy of the candidate’s thesis (and supplementary files if applicable) and instructions for submitting their report.
+Internal and external examiners are requested to submit their detailed reports within four (4) weeks.
+The Faculty of Graduate Studies will email individual examiners a reminder if their report hasn’t been received after four (4) weeks.